A Loopback4 LLM Chat Extension¶

 - generate-query - this tool can be used by the LLM to generate a database query based on user's prompt.
 It will return a

-instead of the query directly to the LLM. - improve-query - this tool takes a
+DataSetinstead of the query directly to the LLM. - improve-query - this tool takes a

-query.
+DataSet's id and feedback from the user, and uses it to modify the existingDataSetquery.
 Users can also vote on datasets via the dataset actions endpoint. - ask-about-dataset - this tool takes a

-'s id and a user prompt, and tries to answer user's question about the database query.
+DataSet's id and a user prompt, and tries to answer user's question about the database query.
 Note that it can not run the query.

 Database Schema¶

-The component uses a dedicated chatbot
+The component uses a dedicated chatbot schema with the following tables:

 - datasets - Stores generated SQL queries with metadata including description, prompt, tables involved, and schema hash